 Who we are

 The Financial Services Federation is a non-profit organisation representing New Zealand's responsible, non-bank financial institutions.
-Our work includes setting industry standards for responsible lending, compliance, consumer awareness, and working with Government towards fair and enforced legislation.
+Our work includes setting industry standards for responsible lending, promoting compliance, consumer awareness, and working with Government towards fair and enforced legislation.

 The Federation takes a "quality over quantity" approach to membership to ensure its reputational integrity.
 Our members include finance, leasing, and credit-related insurance companies, credit reporting agencies, and affiliate members that provide professional services to the industry.